Adolf Hitler: Entry into politics

-After World War I, Hitler returned to Munich.
-Without formal education or career prospects, he remained in the army.
-In July 1919 he was appointed Verbindungsmann (intelligence agent) of an Aufklärungskommando (reconnaissance unit) of the Reichswehr, assigned to influence other soldiers and to infiltrate the German Workers' Party (DAP).
-At a DAP meeting on 12 September 1919, Party Chairman Anton Drexler was impressed with Hitler's oratorical skills.
-He gave him a copy of his pamphlet My Political Awakening, which contained anti-Semitic, nationalist, anti-capitalist, and anti-Marxist ideas.
+After the war, Hitler returned to Munich.
+Without formal education or career prospects, he remained in the Army.
+In July 1919, he was appointed Verbindungsmann (intelligence agent) of an Aufklärungskommando (reconnaissance unit) of the Reichswehr, assigned to influence other soldiers and to infiltrate the German Workers' Party (DAP).
+At a DAP meeting on 12 September 1919, Party chairman Anton Drexler was impressed by Hitler's oratorical skills.
+He gave him a copy of his pamphlet My Political Awakening, which contained antisemitic, nationalist, anti-capitalist, and anti-Marxist ideas.
 On the orders of his army superiors, Hitler applied to join the party, and within a week was accepted as party member 555 (the party began counting membership at 500 to give the impression they were a much larger party).

 Hitler made his earliest known written statement about the Jewish question in a 16 September 1919 letter to Adolf Gemlich (now known as the Gemlich letter).
 In the letter, Hitler argues that the aim of the government "must unshakably be the removal of the Jews altogether".
 At the DAP, Hitler met Dietrich Eckart, one of the party's founders and a member of the occult Thule Society.
 Eckart became Hitler's mentor, exchanging ideas with him and introducing him to a wide range of Munich society.
-To increase its appeal, the DAP changed its name to the Nationalsozialistische Deutsche Arbeiterpartei (National Socialist German Workers' Party (NSDAP), known colloquially as the "Nazi Party").
+To increase its appeal, the DAP changed its name to the Nationalsozialistische Deutsche Arbeiterpartei (National Socialist German Workers' Party (NSDAP), now known as the "Nazi Party").
 Hitler designed the party's banner of a swastika in a white circle on a red background.

-Hitler was discharged from the army on 31 March 1920 and began working full-time for the party.
-The party headquarters was in Munich, a hotbed of anti-government German nationalists determined to crush Marxism and undermine the Weimar Republic.
-In February 1921—already highly effective at crowd manipulation—he spoke to a crowd of over 6,000.
+Hitler was discharged from the Army on 31 March 1920 and began working full-time for the party.
+The party headquarters was in Munich, a centre for anti-government German nationalists determined to eliminate Marxism and undermine the Weimar Republic.

+Friedrich Reck-Malleczewen commented in his 1947 book Diary of a Man in Despair:

+In February 1921, already highly effective at crowd manipulation, Hitler spoke to a crowd of over 6,000.
 To publicise the meeting, two truckloads of party supporters drove around Munich waving swastika flags and distributing leaflets.
 Hitler soon gained notoriety for his rowdy polemic speeches against the Treaty of Versailles, rival politicians, and especially against Marxists and Jews.